Preventing Unjust Parental Rights Terminations: Scrapping Broad-Form Jury Charge

 In other words, this is an admission from CPS that in 75 percent of cases one or more of the accusations against the parent does not have any supporting evidence.

 Has There Been Progress to Resolve the Problem with the Broad-Form Jury Charge?

 Unfortunately, the fiscal note which DFPS released ultimately killed the legislation.
 Since the state budget had already been passed by the time this fiscal note was released, THSC’s amendment was pulled out of the bill because it lacked the necessary funding.

 However, when the amendment failed to pass, THSC reached out to Governor Greg Abbott and DFPS commissioner Hank Whitman and received assurance from both that they would assist in resolving this issue before the next legislative session.

 Over the last six months, THSC has participated in a CPS workgroup commissioned by Governor Abbott to resolve the issue of false pleadings against families.
 CPS and other interested parties have all come to the table very willingly to discuss needed changes.

 On November 27, the task-force completed its report and released its recommendations, which are now being considered by the Texas Supreme Court.

 In summary, the report recommend completely abolishing the current practices for how questions are presented to the jury in CPS termination cases and is pushing for the reforms THSC originally fought for during the 2017 legislative session.

 If adopted by the Texas Supreme Court, the reforms would require that each juror answer separate questions about each accusation made against each parent.
-This change would completely eliminate the current problem of families being torn apart, even if the jury never agreed on anything that was done wrong.
+This change would completely eliminate the current problem of families being torn apart even if the jury had never agreed on anything that was done wrong.

 THSC is already working on researching and preparing for the 2019 legislative session to protect Texas families.
 Make sure you sign up for updates to stay abreast of the latest important issues to protect children and their parents.
 Let’s continue to fight for Keeping Texas Families Free!